rschlaefli/19fs-dspa-project/reports/02_midterm.md

 The main challenges so far were mostly related to documentation and examples for common but non-trivial patterns.
 While the book and the documentation are great for an introduction to the most important basic building blocks of Flink, we missed a collection of design patterns and best practices for more complex pipelines.
 Additionally, we found that the transparent handling of watermarks/timestamps without a detailed description of their effects makes it more difficult to develop certain functionality.

 To overcome these issues, we decided to develop a unit or integration test for each non-trivial user-defined function depending on whether the function depends on state.
 This approach allows us to develop each function in isolation and easily verify and understand its behavior.
-Furthermore, it has often proven helpful to examine the intricacies of operators through debugging.
+Furthermore, it has often proven helpful to examine the intricacies of operators through debugging several examples.

 ## Current Progress

 To plan and coordinate the project, we divided each task into granular subtasks represented as GitLab issues.
 In a first step of each task, we built a code skeleton consisting of the topology of the dataflow graph without implementing any logic for the individual user-defined functions.
-Detailed descriptions including estimations of progress are provided in the following subsections.
+Detailed descriptions of the current state including estimations of progress are provided in the following subsections.

 ### Data Preparation (#0)